Article Summary

+Did you know?
 Just 10 stolen credit cards from every hacked website can earn hackers $2.2 million per month.
-A major strike like the British Airways attack of 2018 where the details of 380,000 credit cards were stolen, must have earned the hackers around $17 million, assuming they sell one credit card for $45 in the underground selling forums.
-(Source)
+A significant strike like the British Airways attack of 2018, in which the details of 380,000 credit cards were stolen, must have earned the hackers around $17 million, assuming they sell one credit card for $45 in underground selling forums.

 What is Network Security Testing?

-We are often tricked into thinking that buying a firewall or running a security audit once in a long while is enough to maintain the security posture of a network.
-While these measures are important, they are not quite adequate, given the kind of threats you are dealing with.
+We are often tricked into thinking that buying a firewall or running a security audit once in a while is enough to maintain a network’s security posture.
+While these measures are important, they are not quite adequate, given the threats you are dealing with.

-If you follow the OWASP top 10 or SANS 25 vulnerabilities, you will notice that several CWEs or Common Weakness Enumerations are mapped to each of those vulnerabilities.
-For instance, in 2021, there have been more than 318,000 occurrences of the 34 CWEs mapped to just one vulnerability category – Broken Access Control.
+If you follow the OWASP top 10 or SANS 25 vulnerabilities, you will notice that several CWEs or Common Weakness Enumerations are mapped to each.
+For instance, in 2021, there were more than 318,000 occurrences of the 34 CWEs mapped to just one vulnerability category—Broken Access Control.

-Now, we are talking about one sort of vulnerability off one list of vulnerabilities.
-The intention behind establishing this is to help you realize how difficult it can be to maintain a near perfect security posture.
+Now, we are talking about one vulnerability off one list of vulnerabilities in a network security testing report.
+The intention behind establishing this is to help you realize how difficult it can be to maintain a near-perfect security posture.
 All it takes to wreak havoc is a line of loosely written code.
-According to a report, security breaches took 228 days to get detected and 80 more to contain.
-Prevention, it seems, is the best cure.

 Network Security Testing helps you –